Jarync/UCL-Severity-Analyzer/README.md

 To ensure objective assessment, the system calculates severity grades based on specific geometric ratios and angular measurements defined in the clinical study.

+The severity classification scheme and geometric calculation formulas implemented in this system are based on the foundational research by **Dr. Pauline** regarding unilateral cleft lip nose anatomical deformities.

 **The detailed calculation formulas and classification thresholds are illustrated below:**

 <img width="468" height="318" alt="屏幕截图 2025-11-23 020855" src="https://github.com/user-attachments/assets/9183ccef-7340-4b22-8755-ac27aa65d10d" />